Agungvpzz/Survival-Analysis/README.md

    ![Churn Distribution Across Tenure Periods](https://github.com/user-attachments/assets/3b2767f2-638d-400b-8286-259eca0bca47)
 </div>

 - The bar chart reveals a sharp spike in churn (around 380 customers) early in the customer lifecycle.
-This suggests many users leave shortly after joining—possibly due to onboarding issues, unmet expectations, or a misalignment between product and customer needs.
+This suggests that many users leave shortly after joining, possibly due to onboarding issues, unmet expectations, or a mismatch between the product and customer needs.
-- After this initial drop-off, churn steadily declines and stabilizes.
-This trend may indicate that customers who remain beyond the first few months are more likely to stay loyal, or that those who churn early differ significantly from long-term users.
+- After this initial drop-off, churn steadily declines and then levels out.
+This trend may indicate that customers who stick around past the first few months are more likely to stay loyal, or that early churners differ meaningfully from long-term users.
+- Toward the end of the tenure periods, the chart shows an increase in the number of customers who have stayed for over five years.
+This hints that the earliest customers — especially those from the first three months — tend to be the most loyal.

 ### D. Churn Distribution Across Tenure Periods under Different Conditions
 <div align=center>